angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 ## TODO 10 - Workspace configuration & budgets

-Our workspace setup is pretty much done, let's see how it looks like and what can be configured...
+Our workspace setup is pretty much done, let's see what it looks like and what can be configured...

 1. Open `angular.json` file in the exercise workspace root, it represents the main descriptor and configuration of the whole workspace
 2. Depending on your IDE, try to collapse `projects` property
 3. Our workspace currently has only one project (`product-app`), a single workspace can host multiple apps and libraries, in case we have multiple projects we can specify which one we want to build, test or serve it using `--project` flag so for example we could use `ng build --project some-other-app`
 4. Inside of `product-app` you can find `architect` property with `build` property and finally `configuration` property, here you can see what options are applied by default with the `production` configuration (it is possible to define your own custom configurations which then can be activated using `--configuration <my-config>` flag when running commands)
-5. Find `budgets` in the `build` configuration, this feature enables your build to fail if the size of the bundle crosses specified threshold, try to set it lower and run `npm run build` to see it fail... (hint: reduce warning to `0.1mb` and error to `0.2mb` for the `initial` bundle type) After that, revert the budget to default values to prevent your build from failing in the future.
+5. Find `budgets` in the `build` configuration, this feature enables your build to fail if the size of the bundle crosses specified threshold, try to set it lower and run `npm run build` to see it fail... (hint: reduce warning to `0.05mb` and error to `0.1mb` for the `initial` bundle type) After that, revert the budget to default values to prevent your build from failing in the future.

 ## TODO 11 - Angular Schematics